davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 ## Destructuring

-Destructuring allows you to "unpack" values from an object or an array and assign these values to new variables:
+Destructuring allows us to "unpack" values from an object or an array and assign these values to new variables:

 ### Destructuring Objects